 NetModule is an Original Equipment Manufacturer (OEM) of industrial grade routers that are commonly used in critical infrastructure and industrial control systems.
-On February 24th, 2023, ONEKEY, a security research firm, released a security advisory disclosing a vulnerabilitu that affect 9 NetModule routers.
+On February 24th, 2023, ONEKEY, a security research firm, released a security advisory disclosing a vulnerability that affect 9 NetModule routers.
 The vulnerability were identified within the web management interface and allow authenticated users to execute arbitrary commands with elevated privileges.

-As an individual interested in IoT security and firmware analysis, I find it valuable to review the entire reproduction process of reported vulnerabilities and In the pursuit of expanding my knowledge and skills, I took it upon myself to reproduce the vulnerabilities affecting the NetModule routers.
+As an individual interested in IoT security and firmware analysis, I find it valuable to review the entire reproduction process of reported vulnerabilities and In the pursuit of expanding my knowledge and skills, I took it upon myself to reproduce the disclosed vulnerability.